nacitar/nightreign-relic-build-generator/README.md

 `-i/--index` argument to specify a different index.
 Indexes 0-9 refer to save slots 1-10.

+The following arguments can customize behavior:
+- --color, Linux only; allows overriding colorization (default auto)

 ### dump-relics
 This subcommand doesn't find any builds, it simply dumps the relics found in your save file.
 Even though the save slot index defaults to 0, here's an